 - Offer Skin-to-Skin Contact – The benefits of skin-to-skin contact are plentiful but the biggest benefit for the purposes of soothing a baby with colic is to help regulate their heart and breathing with yours.
-Kangaroo Care has been shown to have many benefits to your baby and to you.
+Kangaroo Care has been shown to have many benefits for your baby and for you.
 And, the best part is that any caretaker can do it!

 I hope this article has helped you understand colic better and, most importantly, helped you feel less alone.
 And, I hope that you now know that this is not a reflection on your parenting skills.
 It’s simply a test of your patience.